VPN Review

 - Unlimited device connections under one VPN subscription.

-- Open-source VPN apps and more transparency than many mainstream consumer VPNs provide.
+- Open-source VPN apps and a stronger transparency posture than closed-source-only providers.

-- Advanced settings such as split tunneling, DNS options, port forwarding, MACE, and multi-hop/obfuscation.
+- Advanced controls such as split tunneling, custom DNS, MACE, port forwarding, and multi-hop/obfuscation.

 Look elsewhere if you need…

-- The most beginner-friendly VPN with the fewest decisions and settings.
+- The most simplified one-click VPN with very few settings.

 Plans and value